Arrow Rock Lyceum Theatre

-The Arrow Rock Lyceum Theatre is a regional Equity theater in Arrow Rock, Missouri.
-Opening in 1961, the theatre is located in an historic church building within the Arrow Rock Historic District, a National Historic Landmark District.
-The 416-seat auditorium host over 33,000 patrons a year, and is Missouri's oldest professional regional theater.
+The Arrow Rock Lyceum Theatre, or simply the Lyceum Theatre, is a regional Equity theater in Arrow Rock, Missouri.
+Opening in 1961, the theatre is located in an historic church building within the Arrow Rock Historic District, a National Historic Landmark District since 1963.
+The 416-seat auditorium hosts over 33,000 patrons a year, and is Missouri's oldest professional regional theater.

 History

-The theater was created in 1961, and for its first season performed three nineteenth century plays on a budget of 3,500 dollars.
+The Arrow Rock Lyceum Theatre was founded in 1961, and for its first season, performed three nineteenth-century plays on a budget of $3,500.
 The venue was originally a "1872 Gothic Revival Style" Baptist Church, whose congregation had consolidated with others in town and no longer used the building.
-Two families, the Lawrences and the Argubrights co-owned the building and offered to let it be used as a theater.
+Two families, the Lawrences and the Argubrights, co-owned the building and offered to let it be used as a theater.
 Henry Swanson, a professor at Columbia College was the first artistic director.
+In 1967, the theater attempted to raise $29,000 to purchase a new property.
+By its 30th anniversity in 1991, it had hosted 25,000 shows and had around 300,000 attendees.
 In 1993, the theatre underwent a renovation project to expand the capacity of the venue.
-In 2004, the theaters dormitory was damaged by a fire.
+In 2004, the theater's dormitory was damaged by a fire.
 The community provided housing for the cast for the following three seasons.
-In 2019, the theatre was the first in the state to receive the “Missouri Historical Theatre” designation.
-The theatre celebrated its 60th anniversary in 2021.
+From around 2005 to 2024, its artistic director was Quin Gresham, before his resignation.
+As of 2017, around 12,000 actors audition for roles at the theater per year.
+In 2019, the theatre was the first in the state to receive the "Missouri Historical Theatre" designation.
+In 2022, the Count Basie Orchestra performed at the theater.
+In 2024, it was renovated to have new seating placed.